makersacademy/mechacoach/INSTRUCTIONS.md

 ### Triggering pair posting manually

-If for some reason you want to trigger a new, unscheduled pair assignment to post to slack, you can use the curl from the command line as follows (substitute cohort-slack-channel with the exact students slack channel):
+If for some reason you want to trigger a new, unscheduled pair assignment to post to slack, you can use curl from the command line, making the two following substitutions:

-For the academy, the slack-team should be replaced with makersstudents.
-For example: 'team=makersstudents'
+* `<cohort-slack-channel>` should be replaced with the exact students slack channel

-For apprenticeships it would be 'team=makersapprenticeships'
+* `<slack-team>` should be replaced with `makersstudents` for academy, or `makersapprenticeships` for apprenticeships.

 ```
-curl -X POST -F 'cohort=cohort-slack-channel' -F 'team=slack-team' http://mechacoach.herokuapp.com/pairs/release
+curl -X POST -F 'cohort=<cohort-slack-channel>' -F 'team=<slack-team>' http://mechacoach.herokuapp.com/pairs/release
 ```

 ### Manually changing the pairs